-The financial statements have been prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)s") and International Financial Reporting Standards ("IFRSs").
-SFRS(I)s are issued by the Accounting Standards Council, which comprise standards interpretations that are equivalent to IFRSs issued by the International Accounting Standards Board.
+The financial statements have been prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)s") and International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
+SFRS(I)s are issued by the Accounting Standards Committee under Accounting and Corporate Regulatory Authority ("ACRA"), which comprise standards and interpretations that are equivalent to IFRS Accounting Standards.

-All references to SFRS(I)s and IFRSs are subsequently referred to as SFRS(I)s in these financial statements, unless otherwise specified.
+All references to SFRS(I)s and IFRS Accounting Standards are subsequently referred to as SFRS(I)s in these financial statements, unless otherwise specified.